ggchd947/site-new/content/posts/the-mind-killer.md

 you think you aren't lazy? that you won't just spend money to solve the problem instead of engineering out of it?

-capital is the kind killer.
+capital is the mind killer.